Joye Law Firm is still here for you. Help is just a call or click away.

 3. How has my workers’ compensation case been affected?

-If a hearing request has been filed, there is also a good chance that there may be some delay in getting your case heard.
+If a hearing request has been filed, there is also a good chance there may be some delay in getting your case heard.
 On March 21, the Workers’ Compensation Commission issued an advisory notice that there would be no live hearings (meaning hearings at a hearing site with lawyers and witnesses present) until at least May 1.
 Per this advisory notice, the commission indicated that the commissioners will continue to hold some hearings using the Court Call video-conferencing program.
-If you have a hearing which was set to take place before May 1, we are still waiting for guidance and decisions from the commission on whether they will proceed with the scheduled hearing using this technology.
-Also, we will all have to be educated on exactly what will be involved with using this technology.
+If you have a hearing set to take place before May 1, we are still waiting for guidance and decisions from the commission on whether they will proceed with the scheduled hearing using this technology.
+Also, we will all have to be educated on what will be involved with using this technology.
 Your lawyer and case manager will keep you updated on this.
 The commissioners have advised us that they will continue to review and approve settlement agreements.

-If your weekly benefits check has been terminated, please let your lawyer or case manager know this right away.
+If your weekly benefits check has been terminated, let your lawyer or case manager know immediately.
 There have been many instances where we’ve seen workers’ compensation insurance companies refusing to start weekly disability benefits contending that the employee is not working due to a general lay-off caused by the coronavirus instead of by limitations related to the employee’s injuries.
-Unfortunately, that is an issue which will have to get decided by our court system.
+Unfortunately, that is an issue that will have to be decided by our court system.
 We are also concerned about whether the insurance companies will have proper measures in place to continue paying weekly disability benefits in a timely manner.
 We’ll continue to push the adjusters (or defense lawyers) on this issue for you but we will likely have to file hearing requests on many cases where this happens.
 We also know that some insurance companies have opted to pay several weeks of benefits at one time because they are concerned about having enough employees on hand to process checks on a weekly basis.
-If you get one of those checks, note the last date it is paying you through, budget appropriately and let us know if the weekly checks are not continued once the last date paid has passed.
+If you get one of those checks, note the last date it is paying you through, budget appropriately, and let us know if the weekly checks are not continued once the last date paid has passed.

 4. Final thoughts

 In closing, we know these are trying times for many of you.
 At the Joye Law Firm, we obviously don’t have any magic answers about how to deal with many of the hardships created by this unprecedented situation.
-However, we are here to help you deal with the stress which can be created by having an injuries claim.
+However, we are here to help you deal with the stress that can be created by having an injury claim.
 Should you ever have any questions about your case, do not hesitate to call or email us.
 In the meantime, we hope your family and you stay well and that you can find some healthy ways to deal with the isolation created by the safety measures all of us are having to follow.

 Sincerely,